 I’ve never met a disabled doctor before, but being at Edge Hill has helped me to think that, not only can I do it, but I deserve to be there.

-After spending quite a bit of time in hospital in 2014, as you might imagine, I came to really appreciate the NHS.
+After spending quite a bit of time in hospital in 2014, I came to really appreciate the NHS.
 So when I started thinking about university, it kind of made sense for me to gravitate towards Medicine.
-It was almost subconscious; I didn’t really question it.
+It was almost subconscious, I didn’t really question it.

-I was the first in my family to go to university so I didn’t know what to expect at all.
+I was the first in my family to go to university.
+I didn’t know what to expect at all.
 I came through Clearing so Edge Hill wasn’t even on my radar originally, but since I’ve been here, it has met and exceeded all my expectations.

+Edge Hill are always keen to find ways of making university life accessible for everyone.
+If something needs adapting to make it better for you, they’ll try to do it.
 I was quite worried about doing a placement at first, as I can’t stand for long periods, but my tutors listened to my concerns, found me a great placement in a GP surgery and supported me all the way through.
-People at Edge Hill are always keen to find ways of making university life accessible for everyone – if something needs adapting to make it better for you, they’ll try to do it.

 My first lecture as a health student was really moving and poignant.
 A man came in to talk about his experience of watching a loved one suffer with dementia and the support he got from the nurses.
 It really resonated with me and reaffirmed my choice to become a doctor.
 If I could make a difference to just one person like that, it would be an honour.